Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 In more detail: Each step of the process has a ton of variability, which will lengthen or shorten the timeline for any given applicant.
 But you should try to parallel process acquiring documents for your beneficiary visas (if you need to do that) while you apply for the titular visa holder.

 We submitted for the titular application (my husband) and heard back 10 days later with a request to (re)submit some documents.
 We resubmitted the info ~3 days later.
 They approved him a week after that.
 So just about a month from application to acceptance.
-However, Migración has up to 30 days to review your application, so this was probably on the short end.
+However, keep in mind Migración has up to 30 days to review your application.

 Just a quick snapshot into the back and forth.